- How many ways have you used electricity today?

 Electricity generated using waterpower is called hydroelectricity.
 A hydroelectric generating station uses the natural force of a river as energy.
 The same water flow or current that pushes a floating canoe down a river can also turn a generator's rotor.

 At the heart of a hydroelectric generating station is the turbine runner.
 Looking like a giant propeller, some turbine runners are nearly eight metres across.
-Attached to the rotor by a five-metre shaft, the turbine runner converts the physical energy of the water into the mechanical energy that drives the generator.
+Attached to the rotor by a 5-metre shaft, the turbine runner converts the physical energy of the water into the mechanical energy that drives the generator.

 Water flows into a station's powerhouse through the intake and enters into the scroll case.
 The scroll case is a spiral area surrounding the turbine.
 The spiral shape gives the incoming water the spiral movement which pushes the blades of the turbine.
 As the turbine is turned, the attached rotor also spins, generating electricity.
 The potential energy of the river is converted into the mechanical energy of a generator which produces electric energy.
-Just one of the ten generators at the Limestone Generating Station can produce 133 million watts or 133 megawatts of electricity.
+Just 1 of the 10 generators at the Limestone Generating Station can produce 133 million watts or 133 megawatts of electricity.
 That's enough to supply power to over 12,000 homes.

 When the natural flow of a river is adequate, a run-of-river plant is built.
 The run-of-river design reduces the need for a large reservoir of water, or forebay, behind the station.
 Instead, the water flowing into a generating station upstream is used immediately, not stored for later use.
 The Limestone Generating Station located on the Nelson River is an example of a run-of-river design.